Enhancing nanoscale charged colloid crystallization near a metastable liquid binodal

 \textbf{\textit{Key factors for increasing crystallinity concomittantly with crystallization driving force.}} Combining the above insights about the interaction potential range and depth with the effective one-step kinetic pathway uncovered to achieve high rates of formation concurrently with high SL quality provides a prescription for the ultimate control of SL self-assembly, which should be translatable to other nanoscale systems.
 For short-range-interacting systems, the kinetic parameter space associated with the effective one-step region is determined by the location of the colloid-metastable liquid binodal, which can be controlled by the range of the interparticle interactions.
 Achieving short-range interactions via control of electrostatics is a highly desirable design strategy: tuning electrostatic repulsion relative to empirically determined van der Waals attraction provides access to a broad, rich parameter space in which to tune kinetic rates.
 It furthermore allows the yield, size, and crystallinity of self-assembly products to be controlled.
 Additionally, as illustrated by comparing the Au and PbS NC SL assembly, even within the context of electrostatic stabilization and short-range interacting particles, accessing the effective one-step regime to simultaneously optimize crystallization rate and product quality requires the ability to carefully tune the short-range potential.
 We propose that the NC-to-solvent dielectric constant ratio, which determines the effective NC size and associated interaction potential range, is critical to tune.
-Specifically, it must be sufficiently high to achieve short-range interactions that suppress the colloid-liquid binodal beneath the colloid-SL binodal while the solvent dielectric constant is kept high enough that, upon quenching via an increase of the ionic strength, the potential depth becomes no greater than $\sim$3 $k_{\mathrm{B}}T$ and the range does not become too small.
+Specifically, it must be sufficiently high to achieve short-range interactions that suppress the colloid-liquid binodal beneath the colloid-SL binodal while the solvent dielectric constant is kept high enough that, upon quenching via an increase of the ionic strength, the potential depth becomes no greater than $\sim$3 $k_{\mathrm{B}}T$ and the range does not become too small, so as to avoid gelation\cite{noro_role_1999}.
 This prescription is achieved with the PbS NC system using a dielectric ratio of $\sim$2, as compared to the Au system whose ratio is unbounded.
 A range of ratios are accessible by varying the relative proportions of miscible solvents, such as the NMF and DMF used here, so that the accessible quench potential depths that are fine-tuned by the ionic strength surround the identified few-$k_{\mathrm{B}}T$ window.
-Examples are shown in \textbf{Figure S15}.
-These design principles can be applied directly to other colloidal and protein\cite{galkin_control_2000,zhang_charge-controlled_2012} systems to test their generality and optimize their utility in promoting intricate material design on the nanoscale.
-Furthermore, using similar \textit{in situ} measurement and analysis, predictive optimal protocols for assembly and function of a wide range of other complex nanoscale systems ranging from materials for catalysis\cite{uchida_modular_2018} to drug delivery\cite{shin_covid-19_2020} to energy storage\cite{guo_self-assembly_2016} will also come into reach.
+Examples are shown in \textbf{Figure S\ref{SI-dielectric}}.
+These design principles can be applied directly to other colloidal and protein\cite{galkin_control_2000,zhang_charge-controlled_2012} systems to test their generality and optimize their utility in promoting intricate material design on the nanoscale and also at the microscale, provided index matching is no longer necessary,\cite{noro_role_1999} for example by having a scattering technique take the place of optical microscopy.
+It furthermore suggests the possibility of using inorganic nanoscale systems as models for liquid-liquid phase separation of biomolecules\cite{michaels_amyloid_2023} when X-ray probes can provide additional, higher-resolution, insight that would be incompatible with proteins themselves.
+Furthermore, using similar \textit{in situ} measurement and analysis, predictive optimal protocols for assembly and function of a wide range of other complex systems ranging from materials for catalysis\cite{uchida_modular_2018} to drug delivery\cite{shin_covid-19_2020} to energy storage\cite{guo_self-assembly_2016} will also come into reach.